gilluc/bakimap/README.md

 - i verified the messages using Notepad++ and a EML viewer i just found (Systool EML viewer)

 # now it's up to you
-- after downloadind bakimap.py, you have to set some parameters (as usual) before using it
+- after downloading bakimap.py, you have to set some parameters (as usual) before using it

 ```
 # params